This is a super detailed post about what is an appeal in court.

 When a case has been tried by the High Court the appeal goes to the Court of Appeal.
 (This will depend on the court structure in your country)

-A person who appeals is called an appellant while a person who the appeal is lodged against; or a person who responds to the appeal is known as the respondent.
+A person who appeals is called an appellant or petitioner while a person who the appeal is lodged against; or a person who responds to the appeal is known as the respondent.

 The court in which the appeal is filed; and has the power to hear/determine the appeal is known as the appellate court.

 The purpose of an appeal is to allow an aggrieved party to challenge the decision of the trial court.